How to Set up QuickBooks for Nonprofits: Step-by-Step Guide.

 QuickBooks Online Plus

-As of 2025, a QuickBooks Online Plus subscription purchased from Intuit costs $57.50/month for the first three months and increases to $115/month after that.
-With this plan, your organization will get access to all of the platform’s core nonprofit accounting features for up to five internal users, such as:
+If you purchase your subscription directly from Intuit, QuickBooks Online Plus costs $57.50/month for the first three months and increases to $115/month after that.
+With this plan, your organization will get access to all of the platform’s core nonprofit accounting features for up to five users, such as:

 • Automated recordkeeping for various transactions